Misames/BotDiscord/README.md

     }
     ```

-    (`my.bot.token` Will be remplaced by your bot token and `245646465465` is your id of your account.
+    `my.bot.token` Will be remplaced by your bot token and `245646465465` is your id of your account.

 :warning: _Your bot token must be private !
-Do not share it !_
+Do not share it !_ :warning:

 ### Install
 ```shell